Skip to content

 Artificial intelligence solutions: why they are needed?

 We cannot reliably program all possible scenarios, even if we knew them all.
 To achieve this level of interactivity, the system needs to adapt and learn.
 Existing social media networks use some artificial intelligence to rank posts, and a lot of artificial intelligence to target you with ads.
-The same would go for a knowledge feed, and we have already written about it.
 Some pretty sophisticated mechanisms need to be used to read and understand your content, and then apply it to a situation.

 Many companies do not have the capacity to develop their own artificial intelligence solutions, even using existing solutions.
 And in many cases, there is no need because something smaller and easier would work just as well.